Arsenal v Tottenham tickets | Emirates Stadium

 Recent meetings: Arsenal's dominance

-The most recent North London Derby at Emirates Stadium on January 15, 2025, saw Arsenal secure a hard-fought 2-1 victory to complete an unprecedented achievement.
-The Gunners won their third consecutive Premier League home match against Tottenham - something they had never achieved in the Premier League era and hadn't accomplished since 1989 in any competition.
+The North London Derby at Emirates Stadium on January 15, 2025 saw Arsenal secure a hard-fought 2-1 victory to win a third consecutive Premier League home match against Tottenham - something they had not achieved in the Premier League era.
+Son Heung-min opened the scoring for Tottenham, but Arsenal responded through a Dominic Solanke own goal, forced by a powerful Gabriel Magalhães header, and a Leandro Trossard strike before half-time to complete the turnaround.

 Complete head-to-head record